Nyck de Vries: 2018

-For the 2018 season, De Vries moved to partner Sean Gelael at Prema Racing.
+For the 2018 season, de Vries moved to partner Sean Gelael at Prema Racing.
 His season started slowly with just two podiums from the opening third of the season putting him a fair way behind his title rivals.
-De Vries' first victory of the campaign in the sprint race at Le Castellet was followed by a point-less round in Austria and two finishes outside the top five in Silverstone.
-Following that however the Dutch driver's form improved, winning the feature races in Hungary and Belgium respectively.
-However, even with his sixth podium of the season in the Sochi feature race, de Vries was unable to finish in the top three in the standings, being beaten by Alex Albon, Lando Norris and George Russell by ten, 17 and 85 points respectively.
+De Vries's first victory of the campaign in the sprint race at Le Castellet was followed by a point-less round in Austria and two finishes outside the top five in Silverstone.
+Following that however, de Vries's form improved, winning the feature races in Hungary and Belgium respectively.
+However, even with his sixth podium of the season in the Sochi feature race, de Vries was unable to finish in the top-three in the standings, being beaten by Alex Albon, Lando Norris and George Russell by ten, seventeen and 85 points respectively.